 What do I mean by ‘perfect’?
 A perfect bug report allows the receiver to start effectively solving the problem without additional conversation.
 I’ve found that it’s the standard on great teams.

-Teams that are great at this tend to have either:
+Teams that are great at this tend to have one of these:

 - A bug report template that’s pre-populated